 MiTaxi states, “Private transportation service and taxis in Yucatán.
 We have 15 security measures for driver entry, the largest number of units in the state and our rate does not change – regardless of weather, date or time.
 Safe, reliable, fast and economical mobility.
 A service made by Yucatecos for Yucatán.”

-A Final verdict on Uber in Mérida
+Final Thoughts on Uber in Mérida

 I hope this article provided you with more knowledge and confidence to understand your transportation options.
 It is always important to feel comfortable when in a foreign country.
 Choose the best ride platform for you.